CosmicThinker25/Quark-Separation-Bose-Einstein-Condensation-and-the-Genesis-of-Universes-Inside-Black-Holes/README.md

 ---

 ## Citation
 If you use or reference this work, please cite as:
+---

+## License
+This repository is released under the MIT License (see [LICENSE](./LICENSE) if present).